rust-bakery/nom/README.md

 ### Text format parsers

-While nom was made for binary format at first, but it soon grew to work just as well with text formats.
+While nom was made for binary format at first, it soon grew to work just as well with text formats.
 From line based formats like CSV, to more complex, nested formats such as JSON, nom can manage it, and provides you with useful tools: